StefanoPagani/ChROME/README.md

 Download and Installation
 -------

-To install the library, extract the ZIP file or clone the git repository.
+To install this library, extract the ZIP file or clone the git repository.

 Run the script by running the setup file
 ```Matlab